apluslms/a-plus/doc/GRADERS.md

 	The first submission has ordinal number one.
 If the exercise changes as the submission count increases, the state of the exercise when viewing it matches the state when a new submission is made and graded.

+* `lang`

+	Language of the exercise, e.g., "en" or "fi".

 The grader service responds with an HTML document.
 The BODY (or if `<div id="exercise">` exists) will be presented to the student.
 Normally the content will include a FORM